dmargala/mpi-playground/README.md

 ^C
 ```

+When the error is generated on rank 0 during the second iteration, it is caught on rank 0 and rank 0 moves onto the third iteration. rank 1 does not know about the error and is waiting at the broadcast step during the second iteration.
+When rank 0 moves on to third iteration, it generates the third dataset and broadcasts, which rank 1 picks up on its second iteration. rank 1 computes the subtotal using the data from the third iteration on its second iteration. rank 0, on its third iteration, eventually accepts the subtotal from rank 1 (computed on rank 1's second iteration using the data from the third iteration). rank 0 computes the combined total and has now reached the end of its process.
+Meanwhile, rank 1 moves on to its third iteration and gets stuck waiting at the broadcast step.
+A `CRTL-C` will come in handy at this point.

 ### Example 2

-One strategy to avoid getting stuck is to be more cautious before performing collective mpi communication. `ex2-safe.py` is an example implementation tries to catch errors when they occur in a single rank and broadcast/gatherall so that they are re-raised by all ranks.
+One strategy to avoid getting stuck is to be more cautious before performing collective mpi communication.
+The example implementation in `ex2-safe.py` tries to catch and communicate errors when they occur in any single rank and so that they can be re-raised by all ranks.

 The following shows what happens when we try `ex2-safe.py` with the `--trigger-one` option.